Posted on April 23, 2021 by Simon Williams

-The government have released a 50 page briefing on creating a safe environment in which to re open offices, but we’ve taken a more practical look at the IT considerations that need to be thought about over the coming weeks.
+The government have released a 50 page briefing on creating a safe environment in which to re-open offices, but we’ve taken a more practical look at the IT considerations that need to be thought about.

-If you are bringing staff back from furlough, it’s likely that passwords will need to be reset and machines that have been off for weeks, will need to run updates, catch up on Antivirus versions etc. There is a chance that machines could take a while to be work ready and you may need to have some IT staff available to help on the first few days of reopening, to ensure people are back up and running as quickly as possible.
+As government support ends and staff return to workplaces, it’s likely that passwords will need to be reset and machines that have been off for weeks, will need to run updates, catch up on Antivirus versions etc. There is a chance that machines could take a while to be work-ready and you may need to have some IT staff available to help on the first few days of reopening to ensure people are back up and running as quickly as possible.

-At the end of March, we switched all staff to work from home.
-Meetings have been taking place on Teams or Zoom relatively easily with staff able to use speakers and cameras on their laptops etc. When lockdown is lifted, we are likely to see a more hybrid working style, where some staff continue to work from home and others are office based.
-This will have an impact on meetings for the staff in the office – they can’t have sound through their laptops in an open plan office, and equally, social distancing will prevent two or three people huddling around a laptop in a meeting room.
-So it’s time to think about the tech in your meeting rooms, you’ll need decent camera and sound and easy ways for people to connect to meeting tools, so that your office teams can safely connect with those working remotely.
+So, it’s time to think about the tech in your meeting rooms.
+You’ll need a decent camera and sound and easy ways for people to connect to meeting tools, so that your office teams can safely connect with those working remotely.
 There are a host of ideas for how to do this, ranging from £20 headsets to £5k whole room systems!
 Talk to your IT team about this in advance of your main reopening to ensure things are ready from day one.

 Under GDPR, you’re obliged to have a data asset register – in other words, a list of all the places you are storing data.
 If the quick response to lockdown has changed some of this information, it’s time to revisit.
 Have people now got data stored on local drives, USB devices etc, just to get them up and running?
 With more home working for many, you need to address these potential breaches.

-It makes sense to revisit your business continuity plan and see if you are prepared for a second wave of infection.
+It makes sense to revisit your business continuity plan and see if you are prepared for the future.
 Also take into account changes in staff roles going forward that may affect your process.

-There are a lot of people that have really enjoyed the experience of working from home, and having proven that they can be effective away from the office, will be wanting to do this more in the future.
+There are a lot of people that have really enjoyed the experience of working from home, and having proven that they can be effective away from the office, it’s likely there will be demand to continue to do this in the future.
 This unique period in our history will change the shape of working culture forever and IT has an important role to play in this.